david-gmz/TaskAppTS/README.md

 # React TS Task Project <br> (TypeScript Journey Part II)

 ## Intro
-The main purpose of this project based on one of the lessons in the course "React - The Complete Guide"[^1] *by Maximilian Schwarzmüller* is to practice TypeScript.
-In addition *Context API*, *useReducer* and *Redux*, three popular ways of state managment.
+The main purpose of this project based on a lesson from a course[^1] is to practice TypeScript.
+In addition improve the understanding of the use ***Context API, useReducer***, and others React hooks in a more advance way to state managment.

 <details><summary>Define `{...props}` type</summary>